tbarker2001/agile-computing-gp/README.md

 1. Extract the site contents :)
 2. Run install.bat to install dependencies.
+3. Ready the python virtual environment: py -m venv "./agilecompenv"
-3. Run run.bat to run the frontend (react), backend (express), and database servers.
+4. Run run.bat to run the frontend (react), backend (express), and database servers.

 This hosts the frontend on localhost:3000, and backend on localhost:5000.
 The servers will refresh if you change any files.